-To qualify for Pupil Premium you have to be eligible under one of the following criteria....
+SOFT EEMENTART FORM OF OTHET REMION INFORMATI

+380

-3.1 Ever 6 FSM
+To quality for Pupil Premium y 3.1 Ever 6 FSM - -

-The pupil premium will include pupils recorded in the January school census before application who are known to have been eligible for free school meals (FSM) in any of the previous 6 years, as well as those first known to be eligible at that January.
+The pupil premium will include pupils recorded in the January school census before application who are known to have been eligible for free school meab (FSM) in any of the previous 6 years, as well as those first known to be eligible at that January.

-3.2 Children adopted from care or who have left care
+3.2 Children adopted from care or who l

-The pupil premium will include pupils who were looked after by an English or Welsh local authority immediately before being adopted, or who left local authority care on a special guardianship order or child arrangements order (previously known as a residence order).
+The pupil premium will include pupils wi thority care on a special guardianship or ore being adopted, or who left local au

-- Please fill in the details below and send the form back to the school with your evidence.
-For further information on what evidence is required please contact the school for assistance. - Please remember to also fill in a Secondary Common Application Form either online via www.kent.gov.uk/ola or by paper SCAF and return to Kent County Council
+Please fill in the details below and send the form back to the school with your evidence.
+For further information on what evidence is require please contact the school for assistance.

+Please remember to also fill in Kent County Council a Secondary Co ommon Appli cation Form either online e via www.kent .gov.ui √ola or by paper 5 CAF and return to

 CHILD'S DETAILS

-FORENAME su RNAME DATE OF BIRTH
+FORENAME SUR NAME DATE OF BIR тн

 ADDRESS (This address will be used on all future correspondence unless otherwise notified.
 Please use house numbers and names where applicable.)

-, Pos tcode
+Pos tcode

-CURRENT SCHOOL LA DFE SCHOO OLN IAME
+CURRENT SCHOOL LA DFE SCH 00L1 NAME

-1 1

-PARENT / CARE R DETAILS
+PARENT / CARER DETAILS

-ER DETAILS i.
-SI JRNAI ME RELATIONSHIP TO CHILD
+SI JRNAME RELATIONSHI P TO CHILD

-RENAME St JRNAI ME 2 RELATIONSHIP TO CHILD

-TITLE MBERS 1 St JRNAI ме 2 RELATIONSHIP TO CHILD
+TELEPHONE NUMBERS 1 2 ·

+SIGNATURE